 Winner of the Essay Prize: “What can corporality as a constitutive condition of experience (still) mean in the digital age?”

 The etymological origin of “digital” in the Latin digitus, referring to someone’s ten fingers or toes, suggests that the numerals of the decimal system are at the heart of the concept.
 But today’s meaning of “digital” is rightly not restricted to the decimal numerals, and at present computers operate at their core not in the decimal, but rather in the binary system.
-It is not some specific set of symbols that is constitutive of the digital world, but rather the establishment of an ordered set of discrete states, which can then be transformed to other discrete states by applying rigid logical rules.
-Digital computation is primarily formal and the objects (hardware) used for computation are built in such a way as to enable operations that correspond to formal transformation processes.
+It is not some specific set of symbols that is constitutive of digital computation, but rather the establishment of an ordered set of discrete states, which can then be transformed to other discrete states by applying rigid logical rules.
+Digital computation is primarily formal, and the objects (hardware) used for computation are built in such a way as to enable operations that correspond to formal transformation processes.

-Groundbreaking contributions to the formal foundations of digital computing had already been made by François Viète in the 16th century, who was also a successful code-breaker.
+Groundbreaking contributions to the formal foundations of digital computing had already been made by François Viète in the 16th century, who was also a successful codebreaker.
 In the 17th century, Descartes and Leibniz further contributed to the formal foundations of computation, including work on a universal science modeled on mathematics, the mathesis universalis.
-Alan Turing showed in 1936 that the computation of all digital computers can in principle be accounted for with a rather simple theoretical model of a computer, which is today known as the “Turing machine.”
-A digital computer could be an electronic computer, but also a mechanical computer such as those envisioned and (partly) built by Pascal (1642), Leibniz (1672), and Babbage (1822), or even by a human being equipped with pen and paper.
-Indeed, the latter was the main meaning of “computer” until electronic computers became widespread in the second half of the 20thcentury.
+Alan Turing showed in about 1936 that the computation of all digital computers can in principle be accounted for with a rather simple theoretical model of a computer, which is today known as the “Turing machine.”
+A digital computer could be an electronic computer, but also a mechanical computer such as those envisioned and (partly) built by Pascal (1642), Leibniz (1672), and Babbage (1822).
+It could even by a human being equipped with pen and paper.
+Indeed, the latter was the main meaning of “computer” until electronic computers became widespread in the second half of the 20th century.
 What matters for computing are ultimately not the computing machines, but rather the kind of processing they do.

-Importantly, this is usually not just calculation but information processing.
-“Information” is hence the core term of the digital age, although this word has several fundamentally different uses.
+One must not overlook, of course, that this is usually not just numerical calculation but information processing.
+“Information” is hence the core concept of the digital age, although this word has several fundamentally different uses.
 On the technical level of computation, the information of the discrete state is just the value of that state (such as 0 or 1), independently of what it may represent.
 It has a place in digital memory and stands in a causal relationship to other parts of the computer.
 Sets of values of states by themselves do not represent anything either.
 Information as representation only comes into play when technical information is interpreted to stand for something else, which of course is crucial for making computation useful.
 The technical sense of information will here be called informationT, and the representational sense informationR, leaving aside other important yet frequently conflated uses of “information.”
-Today’s uses of the word “data” exhibit analogous ambiguities: it usually means representation but sometimes it means mere ordered sets of informationT (such as “00110001”), which may stand for different kinds of informationR.
-In this essay, “data” refers to a subset of informationR, namely measurements and computations thereof that are saved in a digital format, i.e. by means of informationT.
-When data cannot be recovered, i.e. when its referent cannot be determined, data becomes a mere set of physical states that may provide informationT but no informationR.
+Today’s uses of the word “data” exhibit analogous ambiguities: it usually means the representation of something but sometimes it means mere ordered sets of informationT (such as “00110001”), which may stand for different kinds of informationR.
+In this essay, “data” refers to a subset of informationR, namely measurements and computations thereof that are saved in a digital format, i.e., by means of informationT.
+When data cannot be recovered, i.e., when its referent cannot be determined, data becomes a mere set of physical states that may provide informationT but no informationR.

 It is easy to overlook the fact that going from informationR to informationT and vice versa involves a fundamental transformation.
 Getting informationR from informationT presupposes that informationT can be “interpreted,” “recognized,” or “understood” as informationR.
 To throw light on what this involves in relation to intuitive experience and corporality, in the next section I will consider Edmund Husserl’s concept of the “mathematization of nature.”
 The world comes to be represented by digital data, and there seems to be no need for corporality.
-This explains the appearance that corporality is lost in the digital age, despite corporality remaining a constitutive condition of experience.
-The mere appearance of the loss of corporality by itself has grave consequences for how humans relate to themselves and the world, some of which will be explored throughout this essay.
+This explains the impression that corporality is lost in the digital age, despite corporality remaining a constitutive condition of experience.
+The mere impression of the loss of corporality by itself has grave consequences for how humans relate to themselves and the world, some of which will be explored throughout this essay.

 Husserl’s concept of the “mathematization of nature,” which he extensively develops in Crisis, spells out how the seemingly purely objective world of modern science is founded in the world of intuitive experience.
-This world – empirical nature – Husserl here calls the “life-world” (Lebenswelt).
+This world – empirical nature – Husserl here calls the “lifeworld” (Lebenswelt).
 The concept of the mathematization of nature stands for a complex process that took off around Galileo’s time, and which involves several later developments in mathematics, science, and philosophy.
 Together, these lead to nature being conceived in terms of a formal and non-intuitive mathematics.
-But in fact, rather than representing reality in itself, the mathematical representation represents the life-world.
+But in fact, rather than representing reality in itself, the mathematical representation represents the lifeworld.

-According to Husserl, a key process of the mathematization of nature consists of the application of measurement techniques to the life-world, which derive numerical values from concrete experience and generalizations thereof.
+According to Husserl, a key process of the mathematization of nature consists of the application of measurement techniques to the lifeworld, which derive numerical values from concrete experience and generalizations thereof.
 As idealities conceived in a formal mathematical framework, numerical values cannot, by themselves, be intuitively experienced.
 Only their material expressions can, such as symbols written on a piece of paper or shown on a display.
-Here, a symbol represents a numerical value, but the numerical value would be mere informationT if it did not represent something in the life-world, such as the length of an object.
-Because it represents something in the life-world, the value constitutes data in the above defined sense.
+Here, a symbol represents a numerical value, but the numerical value would be mere informationT if it did not represent something in the lifeworld, such as the length of an object.
+Because it represents something in the lifeworld, the value constitutes data in the above defined sense.
 Husserl did not speak of a “digital” world, but since the “mathematical world” of modern science is made of data, it is a digital world.
 The mathematization of nature is a digitization and digitalization of nature.
 Husserl’s insights on the relation between intuitive experience and the mathematical world thus also apply to the relation between intuitive experience and the digital world.

-Husserl’s account of mathematization explains why it is easy to overlook the fact that the mathematical or digital world is fundamentally different from the life-world.
+Husserl’s account of mathematization explains why it is easy to overlook the fact that the mathematical or digital world is fundamentally different from the lifeworld.
 The reason is that there are technologies that relate one to the other.
-On the one hand, measuring technologies (techniques and instruments) are designed to deliver digital values that fit the life-world as accurately as possible, i.e. data.
-In Husserl’s expression, the life-world is dressed in a made-to-measure “garb of ideas.”
-On the other hand, data can straightforwardly be applied back to the life-world.
+On the one hand, measuring technologies (techniques and instruments) are designed to deliver digital values that fit the lifeworld as accurately as possible, i.e., data.
+In Husserl’s expression, the lifeworld is dressed in a made-to-measure “garb of ideas.”
+On the other hand, data can straightforwardly be applied back to the lifeworld.
 For instance, calculating a distance from data that is presented on a map can easily tell us how many meters we have to walk to reach our destination.
-Because of the accurate fit, and because data can be used to predict experience in the life-world, it is not immediately apparent that this garb in fact “substructs” intuitive experience with a world of idealities that by themselves have no intuitive content.
+Because of the accurate fit, and because data can be used to predict experience in the lifeworld, it is not immediately apparent that this garb in fact “substructs” intuitive experience with a world of idealities that by themselves have no intuitive content.
 Lifeworldly experience becomes “sedimented” beneath several conceptual layers.
 It seems as if empirical nature itself were a mathematical or digital manifold void of intuitive experience.

 The hardware concept of corporality can have grave consequences for humans’ relation to themselves and the world, some of which will be investigated in the next section.
 The conceptual disregard for corporality, however, does not entail that corporality in fact becomes ineffective.
 From a phenomenological point of view, it is clear that the corporal subject is a constitutive condition of experience and understanding.
-We live in the life-world as corporal beings, and one’s own living body always participates in sense perception.
+We live in the lifeworld as corporal beings, and one’s own living body always participates in sense perception.
 As human beings, we are also physical bodies, but the corporal being is necessarily more than a mere body.
 The corporal being actively participates in all perception, and is at the same time immediately aware of its activity; it forms the “kinesthetic” unity by which one perceives.
 Since Husserl held intuitive experience to be corporal experience, he would agree that, like logical concepts, information can only be understood by a “living, embodied, and subjective mind.”

 One way in which the digital age contributes to a loss of the body and corporality is so obvious that it is easily overlooked.
 Like other technology, digital technology aims at making life easier by dealing with tasks that would otherwise require more laborious effort, and thereby renders superfluous corporal skills and activities that would otherwise have been required for those tasks.
 Newly required corporal skills such as typing, clicking, and tapping require some corporal activity and skill, but in sum tend to involve less corporal activity and skill than the activities and skills they replace.
 The use of digital technology itself is becoming more effortless and in the future, new brain-computer interfaces may enable us to give orders just by thinking.
 In fact, the need to give explicit orders is itself diminished by predictive technology and autonomous systems.
 It seems as if the body and corporality would become superfluous.